Every year, the Government of Alberta (GoA) prepares a Capital Plan that outlines its investments in infrastructure projects across the province.

 Destination Project science and academic building

 A state-of-the-art science facility will enhance the university’s ability to attract the best and brightest students and top researchers to Lethbridge and Alberta.
-It is expected to increase student capacity by 450 students.
+It is expected to increase student capacity by 450 full-time students.

 Fostering a community of science at the university and in southern Alberta, this project will: